Commonwealth Edison began an emergency construction project Oct. 17 in Geneva’s Allendale subdivision to replace an aging underground cable.

 Since the work is deemed emergency in nature, the City and Allendale residents did not receive any advance notification about the project.
 Work, which will be loud in nature at times, will continue the rest of this week and may extend into the weekend if necessary.
 ComEd does not anticipate any planned power outages due to the construction.

-Landscape restoration efforts will begin following the underground cable installation, according to ComEd.
+Landscape restoration efforts will begin following the completion of the underground cable installation, according to ComEd.

 For more information, call the Geneva Public Works Department Electric Division at 630-232-1503.